Joseph Marcus Ritchie: Biography

-In 1986 he succeeded Paul Calloway at St Paul's Episcopal Church (K Street) in Washington, D.C.
+In 1986, he succeeded Paul Callaway as Director of Music at St. Paul's Parish, K Street, in Washington, D.C.
 His Washington debut as a recitalist had already taken place in March 1979 at National City Christian Church.
 Joseph Marcus Ritchie died of AIDS.
-His body was cremated and buried at the Columbarium of St Paul's Episcopal Church (K Street)).
-A memorial fund was inaugurated, which enabled the parish to offer several organ recitals in honor of its late organist, e.g. by John Obetz in 1992.
-Greensboro College, Ritchie's alma mater, has named one of its endowments after its alumnus.
+His body was cremated and buried in the columbarium of St. Paul's Parish, K Street.
+A memorial fund was inaugurated, which enabled the Parish to offer several organ recitals in honor of its late organist, e.g., by John Obetz in 1992.
+Greensboro College, Ritchie's alma mater, named one of its endowments after him.

 Ritchie was also active as a composer.
-The Episcopal Church's Hymnal 1982 contains his 1976 setting of the canticle «The Third Song of Isaiah» (number S 227).
-The Music Libraries of St Philip's Episcopal Cathedral and St Paul's Episcopal Church (K Street) are holding scores of a set of Preces and Responses (1982), the anthem Born for this (1982) and the motet Jesu!
+The Hymnal 1982 of the Episcopal Church contains his 1976 setting of the canticle «The Third Song of Isaiah» (no. S-227).
+The music libraries of the Cathedral of St. Philip and St Paul's Parish, K Street hold scores of a set of Preces and Responses (1982), the anthem Born for this (1982), and the motet Jesu!
 Rex Admirabilis (1977, rev. 1987).
-In addition to this, Ritchie composed several Anglican chants, especially the one for Psalm 98 is used in various US Episcopal parishes in the Anglo-Catholic tradition.
+In addition to this, Ritchie composed several Anglican chants, especially one for Psalm 98, which is used in various Episcopal parishes in the Anglo-Catholic tradition.